 - Additional funds possible above 50% level of disability – additional retroactive funding is not possible

-- Application to the National Agency of the DAAD through the TUM IC.
-Documents must be submitted at least three months prior to the start of the program (application available in the Downloads section)
+- Application to the National Agency of the DAAD through the TUM G&A. Documents must be submitted at least three months prior to the start of the program (application available in the Downloads section)

 Allowances for travel expenses

 - Between 275 and 1,500 euros euros depending on the distance to the destination country